Environmentalism in music: Heavy metal

 Heavy metal music has featured environmental themes, thought to be related to the genre's position as a countercultural style.

 Thrash metal has addressed environmental topics since its origins in the 1980s, typically addressing them through dystopian themes.
-Nuclear Assault and Testament were both early adopters, and Metallica explored the theme for the first time on 1988 song "Blackened".
+Metallica explored the theme for the first time on 1988 song "Blackened"., Nuclear Assault ("Critical Mass") and Testament ("Greenhouse Effect") both released their songs in 1989, and Megadeth ("Dawn Patrol") in 1990.
 Australian rock band King Gizzard & the Lizard Wizard released a climate change themed thrash metal album Infest the Rats' Nest in 2019.

 Black metal, including its subgenre "eco-metal", has had a long tradition of focusing on nature and radical environmentalism, including groups Wolves in the Throne Room Botanist, Agalloch, Panopticon and Immortal.

 French metal band Gojira and American deathgrind group Cattle Decapitation have also made environmental issues integral to their music and image, respectively exploring climate change and contemporary extinction on their albums From Mars to Sirius (2005) and The Anthropocene Extinction (2015).

 Heavy metal bands in Indonesia have addressed local environmental issues.
 Brazilian metal band Sepultura have released songs discussing environmental issues in Brazil such as deforestation and climate change, and their song "Ambush" is a tribute to murdered environmental activist Chico Mendes.

 In 2025 Papua New Guinea band Darkaside released the song "Decade of Crisis" addressing the Bougainville conflict which started in part due to uncontrolled pollution at the Panguna mine.